openSUSE/orthos2/docs/adminguide/machine.rst

 How to handle the DHCPv4 server v4.

-Example: execlude, write DHCPv4 record or ignore DHCPv4 request
+Example: exclude, write DHCPv4 record or ignore DHCPv4 request

 DHCPv6
 ======

 How to handle the DHCPv6 server v6.

-Example: execlude, write DHCPv6 record or ignore DHCPv6 request
+Example: exclude, write DHCPv6 record or ignore DHCPv6 request

 DHCP filename
 =============